Where Goes The Wind?

 After years of research I traced my Savage line back to Thomas Savage and recorded in book form

 as much information as I could on each one of those Savage guys from me back to Thomas.
+The

-County, West Virginia.
+community in Clay County, West Virginia.
 Her family moved to Ohio when she was a teenager.

-this home in Boynton Beach,
+We live in Boynton Beach, Florida.

 Tha, tha, tha, that's all folks!!!!